Andy Roddick: 2000–2002: Breakthrough

-In March in Miami, in the first round, Roddick had his first ATP level victory as he beat No. 41 Fernando Vicente of Spain, 6–4, 6–0.
-In August in Washington, D.C., he beat No. 30 Fabrice Santoro of France, 4–6, 6–3, 6–3.
+In March in Miami, in the first round, Roddick had his first ATP level victory as he beat No. 41 Fernando Vicente of Spain.
+In August in Washington, D.C., he beat No. 30 Fabrice Santoro of France.
 Roddick played the Banana Bowl in the city of São Paulo and won, beating Joachim Johansson in the final.
 Roddick also won the Australian Junior Open, defeating Mario Ančić in the final.

-Entering the pros in 2001 at the age of 18, Roddick quickly showed his promise when he defeated 7-time Wimbledon champion and world No. 4 Pete Sampras in the third round of the Miami Masters 7–6, 6–3.
-Later that year, he dispatched then World No. 1 Gustavo Kuerten of Brazil, 6–7, 6–4, 6–2, in August.
-Earlier, at the 2001 French Open, Roddick defeated a French Open champion, Michael Chang, in a five set battle 5–7, 6–3, 6–4, 6–7(5), 7–5 in the second round.
+Entering the pros in 2001 at the age of 18, Roddick quickly showed his promise when he defeated 7-time Wimbledon champion and world No. 4 Pete Sampras in the third round of the Miami Masters.
+Later that year, he dispatched then World No. 1 Gustavo Kuerten of Brazil in August.
+Earlier, at the 2001 French Open, Roddick defeated a French Open champion, Michael Chang, in a five set battle in the second round.
 During the ensuing Wimbledon, he further showed potential by taking a set from eventual winner Goran Ivanišević.

 2003: US Open title and world No. 1

 Roddick's breakthrough year was 2003, in which he defeated Younes El Aynaoui in the quarterfinals of the 2003 Australian Open.
 Roddick and the Moroccan battled for five hours, with the fifth set (21–19 in favor of Roddick) at the time the longest fifth set in a Grand Slam tournament during the open era, at 2 hours and 23 minutes.
-Despite a lackluster French Open, Roddick enjoyed success in the United Kingdom by winning Queen's Club, beating No. 2 Andre Agassi, 6–1, 6–7, 7–6, along the way, and reaching the Wimbledon semifinals, where he lost to eventual champion Roger Federer in straight sets.
-He avenged that loss in August, beating then No. 3 Federer in Montreal, 6–4, 3–6, 7–6.
+Despite a lackluster French Open, Roddick enjoyed success in the United Kingdom by winning Queen's Club, beating No. 2 Andre Agassi on a final set tie break along the way, and reaching the Wimbledon semifinals, where he lost to eventual champion Roger Federer in straight sets.
+He avenged that loss in August, beating then No. 3 Federer in Montreal in a third set tie break.
 It is one of three times that Roddick defeated Federer in an official ATP tournament.

 Roddick's hard-court record in 2003 included his first Masters Series titles—coming at Canada and Cincinnati—and his only Grand Slam title.
-At the 2003 US Open, Roddick rallied from two sets down and a match point in the semifinals to beat David Nalbandian of Argentina, 6–7, 3–6, 7–6, 6–1, 6–3.
-He then defeated No. 3 Juan Carlos Ferrero in the final, 6–3, 7–6, 6–3.
+At the 2003 US Open, Roddick rallied from two sets down and a match point in the semifinals to beat David Nalbandian of Argentina in five sets.
+He then defeated No. 3 Juan Carlos Ferrero in the final in straight sets.
 At the Tennis Masters Cup in Houston, he defeated No. 7 Carlos Moyá of Spain, and No. 4 Guillermo Coria of Argentina, before losing to Roger Federer in the semifinals.
 By the end of the year, at age 21, he was ranked No. 1, the first American to finish a year at No. 1 since Andre Agassi in 1999.
-He also became the youngest American to hold this rank since computer rankings were started in 1973.